fc1943s/fluke/README.md

 - Mobile responsive layout (with maybe full apps later)

-This is my attempt to show that the [SAFE Stack](https://safe-stack.github.io/) rocks!

 Why Fluke?
 Because there will be many randomization possibilities to make everything fun.
 That is probably one of the last things I will implement though.
 More on that later.

 ### Known Issues